 Alphabet City (East Village, Manhattan)

 "Alphabet City" is the nickname of a neighborhood in the East Village of Manhattan, where Avenues A, B, C, and D can be found.
-The nickname has been cited in print since at least the early 1980s.
+The "Alphabet City," "Alphabetland" and "Alphabetville" nicknames have been cited in print since at least the early 1980s.

+"Ave.
+A. is still the DMZ.
+While the one side has the East Village since the days of hippie heaven, the other side has become known, by Spanish-speaking locals, as Loisaida, and, by handrubbing realtors, as Alphabet City" was printed in the Daily News (New York, NY) on December 4, 1980.
 "Alphabet City" was the title of a 1983 novel by David Price and a 1984 movie.
-Surprisingly, I couldn't find earlier.
 There's no mention of "Alphabet City" in the books City in Slang (1993) or Naming New York: Manhattan Places & How They Got Their Names (2001).

 "A, B, C, and D" for "Assault, Battery, Crime and Death" was used in the 1980s, but doesn't apply to the gentrified neighborhoods of today.
 In 2018, the Chelsea properties owned by Alphabet Inc./Google was also dubbed "Alphabet City."